 How to lower your rate if you are a high-risk driver

 High-risk car insurance in Florida usually means you pay a lot more.
-However, that does not mean you might be able to find a less expensive rate:
+However, that does not mean you won’t be able to find a less expensive rate:

 - Shop around: As you saw above, car insurance companies charge drivers different rates, so getting several quotes will give you a better idea of your options.